20040628/SoftwareEngineeringProject/Readme.md

   ```
   {
-      "oldPassword": string
+      "oldPassword": string,
-      "newPassword":string，must consist at least 8 characters, including at least one capital letter, one lowercase letter and one digit
+      "newPassword":string，must consist at least 8 characters, including at least one capital letter, one lowercase letter and one digit,
       "confirmPassword": string,要和newPassword一样
   }
   ```